Is Part-Time MBA worth it? Pros and Cons of Distance MBA

-Affordability – The distance learning courses are way cheaper than regular MBAs.
-While regular MBAs can cost between Rs 7 lacs to 21 lacs on an average, the distance learning MBAs can range between Rs 30,000 to Rs 4.5 lacs, which is the main reason why a candidate can choose Distance MBA.
+Affordability – Distance learning courses are way cheaper than regular MBAs.
+While regular MBAs can cost between Rs 7 lacs to 21 lacs on average, the distance learning MBAs can range between Rs 30,000 to Rs 4.5 lacs, which is the main reason why a candidate can choose Distance MBA.

 Job uncertainty – While good MBA colleges provide excellent placement after completion of the course, students who may not get placed are uncertain about job options.
-But in case of distance learning course, the candidate is already working and need not worry about landing a job after course completion.
+But in the case of a distance learning course, the candidate is already working and needs not to worry about landing a job after course completion.
 Distance MBA is a good option to learn while earning.

-Why distance learning is unpopular as compared to regular MBA?
+Why distance learning is unpopular as compared to a regular MBA?

 No placement: While it’s true that students of distance MBA are already working, there is no guarantee that they will be able to change the course of their career post completion of the course.
 There is no guarantee of promotion or role movement.
 Also, due to no placement option, students of this course have to continue in the same job.

-No recognition: As already mentioned, most companies while hiring in management cadres, specifically mention that they require regular MBA grads only.
-MBAs through distance learning program is not recognised.
-Hence trying to avail another job based on distance MBA could prove to be very difficult
+No recognition: As already mentioned, most companies while hiring management cadres, specifically mention that they require regular MBA grads only.
+MBAs through distance learning program is not recognized.
+Hence trying to avail another job based on a distance MBA could prove to be very difficult

 No professional networking: The best part of a regular MBA program is that it offers a channel to network with other future professionals or with industry experts who deliver lectures at the college.